-With modern construction techniques, the buildings are often well insulated and windows are kept closed.
-This gives way to the radon gas to build-up inside the building to such a level that our DNA repair system fails to keep our cells healthy.
+Due to modern construction techniques, buildings are often well-insulated, and windows are frequently kept closed.
+Unfortunately, this can result in the accumulation of radon gas inside the building, reaching levels that surpass our DNA repair system's ability to maintain the health of our cells.

 Radon in Basements

 In buildings, radon levels typically peak on the lower floors, particularly in basements, as their foundations are in direct contact with the soil, which serves as the primary entry point for radon.